mateuszdorobek/python3.info/pandas/import/read-sql.rst

 ===============
 * File paths works also with URLs
 * SQL functions uses SQLAlchemy, which supports many RDBMS
+* Read SQL query or database table into a DataFrame

 >>> import pandas as pd